Royal Denbigh Rifles: Waterloo and the long peace

 The rest of the Royal Denbighshire Rifles at Chester had been brought up to strength by means of the ballot.
 It too marched back to Wrexham in June 1814 to be disembodied.
 However, Napoleon's return to France in 1815 led to another war and the Royal Denbighshire Rifles were embodied once more in May.
 The regiment was recruited up to strength by 'beat of drum' and by the ballot and returned to the Chester garrison.
 The short war was ended by the Battle of Waterloo in June, and the regiment was disembodied again in September.

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training (the Denbighs only trained in 1821, 1825 and 1831, and then not again for 21 years) and the permanent staffs of sergeants and drummers were progressively reduced.
 Other than those of the permanent staff, who supported the parish constables, all weapons were returned to store at Chester Castle.

 Robert Myddelton-Biddulph of Chirk Castle became colonel of the Royal Denbighshire Rifles after the death of Sir Watkin Williams-Wynn in 1840.

 1852 reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: